mariesophiet/master_thesis/docs/performance_results/performance_metrics_guide.md

 | Performance Averages | Parsed    | Average results for the performance metrics across test runs.                                                                                          | Located alongside parsed CSV files in `results/computational_performance/machine_X/` |

 ## PQC TLS Performance Metrics
 The TLS performance testing suite benchmarks PQC, Hybrid-PQC, and classical algorithm configurations available through both OpenSSL's native support and the OQS-Provider.
 As of OpenSSL 3.5.0, PQC algorithms are supported through both sources, and the suite is designed to evaluate performance consistently across the full range of available implementations.
-It measures performance within the TLS 1.3 handshake protocol as well as the execution speed of cryptographic operations directly through OpenSSL.
+It measures performance within the TLS 1.3 handshake protocol and the execution speed of cryptographic operations directly through OpenSSL.
 This provides insight into how PQC schemes perform in real-world security protocol scenarios.
-Classical digital signature algorithms and cipher suites are also tested to establish a performance baseline for comparison with PQC and Hybrid-PQC configurations.
+Classical digital signature algorithms and ciphersuites are also tested to establish a performance baseline for comparison with PQC and Hybrid-PQC configurations.

 As part of the automated TLS testing, two categories of evaluations are conducted:

 - **TLS Handshake Testing** - This simulates full TLS 1.3 handshakes using OpenSSL’s `s_server` and `s_time` tools, evaluating both standard and session-resumed connections.

-- **TLS Speed Testing** - This uses the OpenSSL `s_speed` tool to benchmark the algorithm’s low-level operations, such as key generation, encapsulation, signing, and verification.
+- **TLS Speed Testing** - This uses the OpenSSL `s_speed` tool to benchmark the algorithm's low-level operations, such as key generation, encapsulation, signing, and verification.

 ### TLS Handshake Testing
 The TLS handshake performance tests measure how efficiently different PQC, Hybrid-PQC, and classical algorithm combinations perform during the TLS 1.3 handshake process.
 These tests are executed using OpenSSL's built-in benchmarking tools (`s_server` and `s_time`).